GodotVR/godot_openxr_vendors/README.md

 # Godot OpenXR Loaders

-This repository builds the Android plugin addon required for Godot 4 to export XR applications to the Android devices.
+This repository builds the Android plugin addon required for Godot 4.2 (and higher) to export XR applications to the Android devices.

+**Note:**

+Version `2.x` of this plugin requires **Godot 4.2**.
+Check the [`1.x` branch](https://github.com/GodotVR/godot_openxr_loaders/tree/1.x) and releases
+for support on prior versions of Godot 4.

 ## Building this asset